Swimming For Back Pain Relief - Take The Plunge Today

-So remember that you do not need to wear yourself out to have a good workout!
+So remember that you don't need to wear yourself out to have a good workout.

 As swimming to a moderate intensity is the best option for people with back pain.

-I swim with a gentle breaststroke and count to about 50 laps in that time and it’s perfect for me.
+And this is with a gentle breaststroke that allows me to glide through about 50 laps in my 25m pool in that time which is perfect for me.

-As I don't get any aches, strains or muscle tiredness.
+As I don't get any aches, strains or muscle tiredness afterwards.

 So keep your intensity levels sensible and swimming shouldn't cause you any back problems.

-Swimming is a great way for those of us with chronic lower back pain to stay fit and active.
+Swimming is a great way for people with persistent back pain to stay fit and active.

-And just a few 30-minute sessions every week can make all the difference.
+And just a few 30-minute sessions each week can make all the difference.

 And it's a great way to wind down after a busy day and relieve stress.

-So as long as you make sure you are using the right swimming technique, such as those in the Shaw method, you should be golden.
+So as long as you make sure you're using the right swimming technique, such as those in the Shaw method, you should be golden.